tnkr-repos/html-css-js/html.md

+# ANYTHING ELSE WILL BE ADDED ON A NEED TO KNOW BASIS

 - Entry point of every website is `index.html` and it should be present in each website
   - To create different webpages keep creating and linking HTML documents